Brod-J/softdots/README.md

 These dotfiles are still under construction!
 - Some configs may be messy or missing comments
 - Code formatting is being cleaned
-- Feel free to explore or fork, but Miyu’s still organizing the closet! (*≧▽≦)
+- Feel free to explore or fork, but still organizing the closet! (*≧▽≦)

 ## 💖 Credits